codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 ### 21. Logs

-You can [retrieve a log](/using-the-api/pull-history) of all data types and past syncronizations performed by Codat, and display it back to the user.
+You can [retrieve a log](/using-the-api/pull-history) of all data types and past syncronizations performed by Codat, and display it back to the user, using our [List pull operations](/codat-api#/operations/list-pull-operations) endpoint.
 This may be useful if, for example, they want to know when invoices were last fetched from their Xero instance.

-You can also [retrieve and display the history](/configure/portal/pull-and-push-history) of created, updated or deleted data.
+You can also [retrieve and display the history](/configure/portal/pull-and-push-history) of created, updated or deleted data using our [List push operations](/codat-api#/operations/get-company-push-history) endpoint.